Poetry Stones and Bench

-Otherwise known as the A470, the Cambrian Way is the spine which runs through the middle of Wales and which bisects the Brecon Beacons.
-This route enables people to travel from Brecon to Merthyr Tydfil and onwards to Cardiff and vice versa northwards from the capital.
-It also passes through some of the most dramatic and memorable scenery in the National Park.
+The A470, also referred to as The Cambrian Way – one of three driving routes collectively known as The Wales Way – is the spine which runs through the middle of Wales and which bisects the Brecon Beacons between Brecon and Cefn Coed y Cymer.
+It passes through some of the most dramatic and memorable scenery in the National Park.

-For some people this route is simply a journey but stopping and exploring, away from the honeypot site of Pont ar Daf car park and Pen y Fan can bring rewards.
+For some people this route is simply a journey but if you stop and explore, away from the honeypot site of Pont ar Daf car park and Pen y Fan you will be rewarded.

 The Poetry Stones

-In 2020 four poetry stones were erected at locations along the Cambrian Way (A470) through the National Park.
+Four poetry stones have been erected at locations along The Cambrian Way (A470) through the National Park.
 Poems, composed by Owen Sheers and Ifor ap Glyn celebrating the place where each stone resides, have been carved into chunks of Blue Pennant Sandstone.
-Why don’t you check them out the next time you’re journeying through the National Park.
+Why not check them out the next time you’re travelling through the National Park?

-- Blue Pennant is the name frequently given to the sandstone which tops the Coal Measures of South Wales, a thick sequence of rocks into which ‘The Valleys’ have been carved over millions of years.
+- Blue Pennant is the name given to the sandstone which tops the Coal Measures of South Wales, a thick sequence of rocks into which ‘The Valleys’ were carved over millions of years.
 The sombre blue-grey appearance of a fresh surface of this stone will weather in time to a rusty brown.

 - Owen Sheers is a novelist, poet and playwright and Professor of Creativity at Swansea University.